Merrimack Valley: New Hampshire

 The state capital, Concord, and the state's two largest cities, Manchester and Nashua, are in the valley.
 Manchester has a large regional airport, with scheduled commercial services.

 To the east is the Seacoast Region, to the west is the Monadnock Region, and to the north is the Lakes Region.

 Interstate 93 bisects the region, which is also served by Interstate 293, U.S. Route 3, and many New Hampshire state highways.

 History and culture

 Pre-contact

 The original settlers of the Merrimack Valley were various tribes of the Pennacook Indians.
 The river provided an easy means of transportation, an exceptional source of salmon as well as other fish, and the land along the river banks was suitable for hunting and sometimes farming.
-However, much of the soil is full of granite, and the pine forests provide poor soil.

 Colonization and the early federal period

 The earliest European records of the river date to a French expedition under Pierre du Guast, Sieur de Monts, in 1605.
 By 1629, the British were moving into the area, and a land grant delineated by the river was made to a Jonathan Wheelwright in 1629.

 The city of Newburyport, first settled in 1635, at the river's mouth, became an important shipbuilding center during the colonial era, using lumber floated downriver from the White Mountains.
 Its prominence was diminished when the Middlesex Canal was completed in the first quarter of the 19th century, allowing lumber to be shipped directly downriver from the White Mountains to Charlestown, Massachusetts, and improving connections between Boston and the Merrimack Valley.
 Prior to this time, other small canals had been built around falls and rapids to make the Merrimack navigable, such as the Pawtucket Canal at East Chelmsford, which became Lowell.